LeDragoX/Win-Debloat-Tools/README.md

 ## 🚀 Download Latest Version

-Code located in the `main` branch is considered stable, the `develop` branch contains the most recent features.
+Code located in the `main` branch is considered bleeding-edge, but big features/reworks will be implemented in a separate branch.

 > [!IMPORTANT]
 > *Use on a fresh Windows install to notice the differences.
 Using an admin account is recommended to avoid any compatibility issues.*